-Hebrews 13:7 "Remember your leaders . . . and imitate their faith" (NIV) Paul's encouragement to the Hebrews to remember their church leaders goes beyond prayers and offerings: it extends to seeking similar faith, beliefs and conduct in life.
+Heb 13:7 (NIV).
+"Remember your leaders . . . and imitate their faith."
+Paul's encouragement to the Hebrews to remember their Church leaders goes beyond prayers and offerings and extends to seeking similar faith, beliefs, and conduct in life.
 We also need to "remember what kind of lives they lived and try to" do the same (CEV).
-In modern temple recommends, we asked to "sustain" church leaders.
+In modern temple recommend interviews, we are asked to sustain Church leaders.
 Terryl Givens addressed this subject:

-The word sustain only appears in [modern] scriptures once . . .
+The word sustain only appears in [modern] scriptures once. . . .
 D&C 134.5, admonishes us to "sustain and uphold" the respective governments in which we reside. . . .
 I take "sustain" in that case to mean we support the general framework, share its common purposes, and work for its betterment.
 To sustain the elected leaders of a government would similarly mean to recognize their legitimately derived authority, and not work to undermine that authority, even if we voted for the other guy (or woman).
 So, adapting this scriptural usage to the sustaining of our own leaders, I take the same cues.
-22
+29

-Hebrews 13:8 "Jesus Christ the same yesterday, and to day, and for ever [sic]" The real leader and example of the church is our Lord Jesus Christ.
-He is the one we can completely follow as His nature is eternally good.
+Heb 13:8.
+"Jesus Christ the same yesterday, and to day, and for ever."
+The real leader and example of the Church is our Lord Jesus Christ.
+He is the one we can completely follow since His nature is eternally good.